v81d/.gilded/README.md

 ### Prerequisites

-Before installing these dotfiles, ensure you have the following packages installed:
+Before installing these dotfiles, check for the packages below.
+Of course, you do **not** need to use the exact same set of packages; however, if you choose to exclude some of these packages, you must modify the configuration files to align with your setup.

 | Package                              | Description                                                        |